 Full hardware support is better, but it still doesn’t allow for maximum usage of the available lenses.
 And, finally, Level 3 is what gives ports access to most hardware camera features your Android has.
 You can check where you stand with Camera2 API Probe.
 Find it on the Play Store.

 Have in mind that most ports won’t take the maximum advantage of all minutiae features, but Level 3 should be enough to meet the needs of most users.

-How to install Gcam on any Android device
+How to install a Gcam port on any Android device

 Now, let’s get down to the actual installation of the port.
 One of the common problems is locating the proper Gcam port for your device.

-Luckily, the aforementioned website has more than enough information on different modders so, with some time and research (Google is your friend, XDA is the place to check), you should find the right port for your handset.
+Luckily, the aforementioned website has more than enough information on different modders so, with some time and research (Google is your friend, and XDA is the place to check), you should find the right port for your Android phone.

 Once you locate it, it’s only left to download and install the Gcam APK.
-We already covered the installation of APKs from Unknown Sources so, if you need more info on it, check out this article.
+We already covered the installation of APKs from Unknown Sources so check it out if you need more info.

 Have in mind that you can have Gcam run with your stock camera, so no need to worry about conflicts or anything like that.
 You can combine both for better results (e.g. record videos on stock, take photos on Gcam).